Teachers ‘struggling for food’ as cost of living crisis sparks fears for education

 “We are looking at this as a staff and how we can support each other.
 Already had a few staff identifying they are struggling,” he said.

-The Chartered College of Teaching warned the cost of living crisis risked “further exacerbating” a wellbeing crisis within the profession - and this could have a knock-on effect for students.
+The Chartered College of Teaching warned the cost of living crisis risked “further exacerbating” a wellbeing crisis within the profession – and this could have a knock-on effect on students.

 “Teacher wellbeing is crucial for both student wellbeing and attainment,” the professional body for teachers said, adding research shows high-quality teaching is the “single most important in-school factor for student outcomes”.